andremarcelonunes/Projeto-Shark-Attack/README.md

 ## Conclusion

-On this study, we can see a lot of attacks to main activities like surfing, swiming and fishing.
-There no evidence that if you have 30's, you are the next victim of shark.
+On this study, we can see a lot of attacks to main activities like surfing, swimming and fishing.
+There no evidence that if you have 30's, you are the next victim of  white shark.
 Clearly, people doing these activities are more exposed.
-I believe age mean for diving has impacted mean age for white shark, but doesn´t mean that they prefer one than others.
-When shark attack a human, feel that is not your food and  doesn´t eat. it thinks, it´s disgudting!
+I believe the mean of age for diving has impacted the mean of age for white shark attacks, but doesn't mean that they prefer one than others.
+When shark attack a human, feel that is not its  food and  doesn't eat. it thinks, it´s disgusting! 😂

-Other problem is Availability *bias* can change our perceptions of risk and maybe of researchers when identified the animals, very famous on the movies.
-In fact that species need be protected against illegal fishing and others human activities.
+Other problem is Availability *bias* can change our perceptions of risk and maybe the  researchers and witness can be impacted for this bias when identified the animals.
+The white is very famous on the movies where it hunt people.
+In fact,  that species need be protected against illegal fishing and others human activities that reducing their population.
+By the way, a good question: Shark attacks is growing up while population is reducing.
+Why? 🤔